Oakleigh

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows that in Oakleigh there are 63 active transport stops operating.
-These stops serve a mix of buses along 35 individual routes, collectively providing 11,300 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 149 meters from the nearest transport stop.
-Most residents commute outward due to Oakleigh being primarily residential.
-The dominant mode of transport for commuting is car at 77%, while train accounts for 11%.
-Vehicle ownership averages 1.1 per dwelling, which is below the regional average.
+Public transport analysis shows 63 active transport stops operating within Oakleigh.
+These stops serve a mix of bus routes, totalling 35 individual routes that provide 11,300 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 149 meters from the nearest stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode at 77%, with train use at 11%.
+Vehicle ownership averages 1.1 per dwelling, below the regional average.

-According to the 2021 Census, a high 38.9% of residents work from home, potentially reflecting COVID-19 conditions.
+According to the 2021 Census, 38.9% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 1,614 trips per day across all routes, equating to approximately 179 weekly trips per individual stop.

 Frequently Asked Questions - Transport